-Shop daily, learn to follow instructions.
+Shop daily and learn to follow instructions.
 Listen while you read.

 Best cooking tip for a novice?

-Try to prepare food with out hurting it.
-Preserve integrity of ingredients.
+Try to prepare food without hurting it.
+Preserve the integrity of ingredients.

-Takes hindsight for this to be humorous.
-The night the air conditioner broke down at One Fifth Avenue restaurant in New York, during a party for Kiki Dee, (Elton John was the Host).
-300+ half naked roadies make a good party even at 95 degrees.
+It takes hindsight for this to be humorous.
+The night the air conditioner broke down at One Fifth Avenue restaurant in New York, during a party for Kiki Dee (Elton John was the Host).
+300+ half-naked roadies make a good party, even at 95 degrees.
 Everybody who was anybody was gone in the first half hour.

 Favorite food to cook with?

-Beef, I love to cook beef and make beef sauces along with fish, vegetables, danish pastry.
+I love to cook beef and make beef sauces along with fish, vegetables, and danish pastry.